Mobility scooter: Legal issues

 In the UK, mobility scooters are available with government subsidy under the Motability scheme; but only to under 65s judged as having 'high mobility needs' during the PIP (Personal Independence Payment) assessment.
-For legal purposes they are classified by the Use of Invalid Carriages on Highways Regulations 1988 as either Class II or Class III Invalid Carriages.
+For legal purposes, they are classified by the Use of Invalid Carriages on Highways Regulations 1988 as either Class II or Class III Invalid Carriages.
 A Class II scooter must be limited to 4 mph for use on a footway only, while a Class III scooter must be limited to 8 mph for road/highway use and have an additional 4 mph limiter for footway use.
 To be road safe in both UK and EU due to difference in maximum legal speed (8 mph for UK and 16 mph for EU), some electric mobility scooters come with speed limiter switch.
-However, while users of EU countries can register the vehicle which can travel 16 mph in their own country, users of UK mobility scooters will not be able to do so, if the vehicle in any way can reach more than 8 mph speed, as stated by DVLA requirements regarding mobility scooters.
-As of March 2010 a government consultation is underway to determine how the law should adapt to increasing scooter use, whether higher road speeds should be allowed and on a replacement for the archaic term "invalid carriage".
-Due to concerns over safety issues and problems with bringing prosecutions against irresponsible users under existing laws, the consultation will also consider whether to make third party insurance mandatory, consider the introduction of compulsory training for users and discuss how to bring scooter users under wider road traffic legislation.
+However, while users of EU countries can register a vehicle that can travel 16 mph in their own country, users of UK mobility scooters will not be able to do so, if the vehicle in any way can reach more than 8 mph speed, as stated by DVLA requirements regarding mobility scooters.
+As of March 2010 a government consultation is underway to determine how the law should adapt to increasing scooter use, whether higher road speeds should be allowed, and on a replacement for the archaic term "invalid carriage".
+Due to concerns over safety issues and problems with bringing prosecutions against irresponsible users under existing laws, the consultation will also consider whether to make third-party insurance mandatory, introduce compulsory training for users, and discuss how to bring scooter users under wider road traffic legislation.